tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 - If repeated retransmissions do not result in a response, and the PMTU is unknown, subsequent retransmissions SHOULD back off to a smaller record size, fragmenting the handshake message as appropriate.
-This standard does not specify an exact number of retransmits to attempt before backing off, but 2-3 seems appropriate.
+This specification does not specify an exact number of retransmits to attempt before backing off, but 2-3 seems appropriate.